This new decal

 I must admit I have a romantic love of the fragile bi-planes and tri-planes of

-the First World War with their colourful paint schemes and wood grains, so this
+the First World War with their colourful paint schemes and the planes featured

 I would like to